-Most Ring products use wifi (wireless networking) to connect to the internet.
-Wifi is very useful, but it does have limits.
-So, if you ever have issues with Live View, poor connection, or missing notifications, keep these factors in mind:
+Almost all Ring products use wifi (wireless networking) to connect to the internet.
+Wifi is useful, but does have limits.
+If you ever have problems with Live View, a poor device connection, or are missing notifications, keep these factors in mind:

 Wifi signals are weakened by obstructions.